Discover how to include delicious almond butter in your everyday healthy diet.

 How to make roasted almond butter

-Here’s how we make our Active Foods™ Almond Butter (it’s manufactured exclusively for BULK POWDERS®!).
-First, we source high quality raw almonds, which are roasted with the skin off.
+Here’s how we make our almond butter.
+First, we source high-quality raw almonds, which are roasted with the skin off.
 The plain roasted almonds are then gently crushed and slowly blended into a smooth buttery paste – with nothing added (no salt, sugar, palm oil or preservatives).
 You could make your own roasted almond butter – but why bother when we’ve done the hard work for you?
-Check out our best-selling Active Foods™ Almond Butter or try our Dark Chocolate Roasted Almond Butter!
+Check out our best-selling Almond Butter or try our Dark Chocolate Roasted Almond Butter.